ogdendavis/denver-kitchen-gardens/src/cms/pages/faq.md

       area.
 Please [contact me](/contact) if you live outside this range to see how we can work together.
   - question: Are you a landscaper?
-    answer: I am not!
-Denver Kitchen Gardens specializes in growing food, not landscape design.
+    answer: Denver Kitchen Gardens specializes in growing food, not landscape design.
 Fortunately, there are lots of wonderful sustainable landscapers in Denver that I can recommend.
   - question: Do you  offer installations?
-    answer: Great question!
-Please [contact me](/contact) so we can discuss your scope of work and I can provide an estimate.
+    answer: While I do not plant your garden for you, I can help you at planting time with my Garden Coaching servies.
+I love hands-on learning!
   - question: How much do your services cost?
     answer: Great question!
 Please [contact me](/contact) to discuss your project and I can provide an estimate.